 Do you make custom Malas?

 Yes!
-We request a minimum 25 pieces order.
-Perferct for your teacher trainings and students!
+We request a minimum 25 pieces of order.
+Perfect for your teacher training and students!

 What is a Rudraksha and the other sacred beads Bali Malas uses in its malas?

 Rudrakshas may be the earliest known form of prayer beads, having been worn since at least 1000B.C.